oerc0122/MDANSE/Doc/pages/analysis.rst

    \end{pmatrix}

-**Quaternions and rotations:** The rotational minimization problem can be elegantly solved by using quaternion algebra.
+**Quaternions and rotations**: The rotational minimization problem can be elegantly solved by using quaternion algebra.
 Quaternions are so-called hypercomplex numbers, having a real unit, 1, and three imaginary units, :math:`I`, :math:`J`, and :math:`K`.
 Since :math:`IJ = K` (cyclic),